freach/docker-image-policy-plugin/README.md

 **Please consider using the systemd service file for running docker-image-policy**

 ## API Endpoints

+Besides the plugin API for Docker a second API provided through *127.0.0.1:5006* (default) is available to monitor the plugin or check the current state.

 * `/health` -> Health check
 * `/config` -> Current config